Getaway Car (Taylor Swift song)

-"Getaway Car" is a song recorded by American singer-songwriter Taylor Swift for her sixth studio album, Reputation (2017).
-It served as a single in Australia and New Zealand on September 7, 2018, to support the Australian shows of Swift's Reputation Stadium Tour (2018).
-Written and produced by Swift and Jack Antonoff, it is a synth-pop song with pulsing synthesizers, programmed drums, and distorted vocals.
-Lyrically, the song describes Swift's efforts to exit a relationship using romance with someone else, knowing the new relationship will also end briefly because its purpose was only to "get away" from the first one.
+"Getaway Car" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
+It was released as the album's final single in Australia and New Zealand on September 7, 2018, by Big Machine Records, to support the Australasian shows of Swift's Reputation Stadium Tour.
+Swift wrote and produced "Getaway Car" with Jack Antonoff.
+A synth-pop song, it features pulsing synthesizers, programmed drums, and distorted vocals.